Sominex: United States

 As early as the 1950s, Sominex was being promoted in television commercials.
 One ad spot featured the image of the sleeping pill tablet itself as a classic bouncing ball to follow the lyrics of their jingle, shown on the lower third of the screen.
 The commercial aired on a 1958 episode of the Arthur Murray Party.

 In 1959, Sominex was noted as one of the major brands pushing patent medicines in television ads.
 Congressman John Blatnik had previously revealed that the manufacturer of Sominex, Pharmaceuticals, Inc., was selling lemon-flavored skim milk under the brand name of RDX, US¢7 product they sold for US$3.00 per bottle.

 As early as 1960, Sominex was advertised in newspapers as having been hospital-tested.

 In 1971, Sominex was a combination of scopolamine aminoxide hydrobromide, methapyrilene hydrochloride, and salicylamide, the last of which is noted as a pain killer, and comprised the largest part of the formula.
 This formula was still in use in 1975, 1977, and in 1982.
 A survey of elderly patients between 1978 and 1980 identified the formula as containing aminoxide-methapyrilene.
 It was produced by J.B.
 Williams Co., Inc., who also made Sominex 2.

 The FDA requested that the National Cancer Institute speed up testing on over-the-counter drugs containing methapyrilene in 1978 as a result of a preliminary study showing tumors in test animals given the drug.
 The study combined methapyrilene and nitrite in high doses before giving them to rats who then developed liver tumors.
-In 1979, Health and Human Services (formerly Health, Education, and Welfare) Secretary Joseph A. Caliphano Jr. asked the FDA to remove such drugs, including Sominex, from the market.
+In 1979, Health and Human Services (formerly Health, Education, and Welfare) Secretary Joseph A. Califano Jr. asked the FDA to remove such drugs, including Sominex, from the market.
 A statement from a Williams Co. spokesman in 1978 had indicated that Sominex had always contained methapyrilene.

 By June 1979, J. B. Williams Co. was marketing Sominex with pyrilamine, a drug that had not been tested for possible carcinogenic effects and had last been deemed safe for humans in FDA testing completed in the 1940s.
 The FDA recommended banning the use of pyrilamine maleate, potassium bromide, sodium bromide, and scopolamine hydrobromide that same year unless they could be proven safe and effective; as a result, most sleep aid drug manufacturers changed their formulas to stop using it.

 At some point before 1986, the Sominex formula had changed to diphenhydramine.

 On January 17, 1989, the FDA approved the use of diphenhydramine hydrochloride and diphenhydramine citrate; by then, Sominex and Sominex 2 both used at least one of these two chemical compounds.
 The list of unapproved chemicals for use as a sleep aid included not only those recommended for banning in 1979, but several others including acetaminophen, aspirin, and passion flower extract.

 Pharmaceutical manufacturer GlaxoSmithKline owned the Sominex brand in 2011, and announced their decision to divest it in April 2011.
 Prestige acquired Sominex, along with 16 other brand names, from GlaxoSmithKline in December 2011 for US$661.6 million.